ncorbuk/SubZone/README.md

 **Example Usage:**
 ```
-First install software if havent already - pip install subzone
+First install software if havent already - pip install subzone OR fork repo

-then...
+then cd in subzone folder eg repo folder or if used pip go into (windows) python3.6.5/lib/site-packages/subzone

 -d (domain) is True(needed)  -o (output) is True (needed) - *Was optional but seems that there is a bug and is making the color disapeer on console, was working. uhm :/*